ad1tyaaa/100days/round-1.md

 **Progress :** Today, I didn't study actually new.
 I did revision, and tried to solve all the coding problems again.

 **Final Thoughts :** Revision is important too.
 Instead of just going forward everyday, I should keep revising old topics time to time as well.
 So, I decide to revise by solving all the coding problems.
 And, I think I solved some 20+ problems again.
 But, there are still a few remainng.
 Also, I think I needed to revisit "Binary Search" again, and today I couldn't do that, so, I'm gonna do that tomorrow.
 Also, there is one coding contest exam paper that I wanted to solve, so that also, I'll do tomorrow.
 Slow and Steady wins the Race!!! 😁

+## day 24 : 4 October 2023

+**Progress :** Today I continued revision.
+I could only do 1 qquestion i think, and then I got stuck in the next question, and then again on the next question, and then I got so irritated that I stopped.
+I still havn't managed to complete everything.
+But, I'm gonna leave revision at that for now.

+**Final Thoughts :** So, first of all, yesterday I didn't study.
+So, that breaks the streak.
+But, I don't want to mind that too much.
+Secondly, revisions becomes so boring after some time (seriously).
+I am still stuck on the Binary Search Revision, but, I'm thinking of leaving revision for now, and continuing on with *Character Arrays and Strings*, the next topic.
+I think I should revise Binary Search again, in a proper way.
+So, just-solve-problems-and-go approach is not gonna work just yet with it, and trying that felt like I'm just pointlessly dragging it, and wasting the time I couldv'e spent studying.
+So, next time, when I do Revision, it's going to be Binary Search, and I'm going to do it properly.
+Tomorrow I'll start Arrays.
+So yeah that's it. 😓